NOMINATION DEADLINE: Deadline has passed but we are accepting submissions until further notice.

 Track presentations are 25 minutes long.
 Presenters receive 1-2 minutes at the beginning of their presentation to introduce themselves and their company/association.

-We encourage you to get your application in sooner than later due to high interest.
+Although the deadline was October 31, 2018, we are still accepting submissions until further notice.
+However, we encourage you to get your application in sooner than later due to high interest.

 Benefits of Presenting